Get Those Wheels Spinning for the Tour de Fleece!

-Just 15 days remain until July 1, 2017.
+Just a few days remain until July 7, 2018.
 What happens then?
-It’s Canada Day for our Canadian friends, and this year International Cherry Pit Spitting Day falls on July 1.
-But for spinners and cycling fans, it’s the first day of an exhilarating, challenging, and gorgeous three-week event: the Tour de Fleece.
+For spinners and cycling fans, it’s the first day of an exhilarating, challenging, and gorgeous three-week event: the Tour de Fleece.
 Or France, for those who require two wheels.

 History of the Tour de Fleece